amueller69/Law-School-Notes/Fall-2018/Contracts/12-Nonperformance_Consequences.md

 * Party that issues anticipatory repudiation can generally still retract, unless:
   1. The other party relies and changes position
   1. The other party notifies of acknowledgement of the repudiation (through notification or its conduct)

-* Restatement (Second)
+### Rules - Anticipatory Repudiation

+* **R2d § 250 - When Statement Acts as Repudiation**
-  * § 250 A repudiation is:
+  * A repudiation is:
     * A statement indicating that the obligor will commit a total, material breach OR a voluntary act which renders obligor unable or apparently unable to perform.
 If a statement, language must be reasonably interpreted to mean party cannot or will not perform (not merely doubtful or indefinite)
-  * § 251 Failure to Give Assurance Treated as a Repudiation
+* **R2d § 251 Failure to Give Assurance Treated as a Repudiation**
   * Where reasonable to believe that obligor will totally breach, obligee may demand adequate assurances of performance and may, if reasonable, suspend any performance for which he has not already received the agreed exchange until he receives assurance
   * Obligee may treat as repudiation obligor’s failure to reassure within reasonable time
-  * § 253 Breach + Discharge of Duties
+* **R2d § 253 Breach + Discharge of Duties**
   * Where obligor repudiates a duty before committing breach and before receiving all of the agreed exchange, repudiation alone gives rise to claim for damages for total breach
   * Where K requires performances, one party’s repudiation of duty to perform discharges other party’s remaining duties to perform
-  * § 256 Retraction of anticipatory repudiation
+* **R2d § 256 Retraction of anticipatory repudiation**
   * Can retract a repudiation so long as other party has not materially changed his position in reliance on repudiation OR other party indicates to the repudiating party that he considers the repudiation final
-* UCC
-  * § 2-609 – Reasonable Assurances
+* **UCC § 2-609 – Reasonable Assurances**
   * When reasonable grounds for insecurity (according to commercial standards), party may demand (in writing, though not necessarily if done unambiguously) adequate assurance of due performance and may suspend any performance (if commercially reasonable) for which he has not received the agreed return until receive assurance.
   * Failure to provide assurance within reasonable time (no more than 30 days) can be construed as a repudiation
-  * § 2-610 - Anticipatory Repudiation
+* **UCC § 2-610 - Anticipatory Repudiation**
   * If party 1 repudiates pre-performance, party 2 may await performance (for a commercially reasonable time), OR resort to remedy (even if he has notified repudiating party that he would await the latter’s performance and has urged retraction)
   * In either case, can suspend own performance, but if awaiting performance beyond commercially reasonable time, can’t recover avoidable damages
   * Not as strict as restatement when it comes to demonstrating intent not to perform: action which reasonably indicates a rejection of the continuing obligation is sufficient
-  * § 2-611 - Retraction of Anticipatory Repudiation
+* **UCC § 2-611 - Retraction of Anticipatory Repudiation**
   * Can retract unless aggrieved party has materially changed his position or indicated that he considers the repudiation final
   * Retraction reinstates repudiating party’s rights under the K with due excuse + allowance to aggrieved party for any delay caused by the repudiation
-* CISG
+* **CISG Art.
+71-73**
   * Reasonable time instead of 30 days
   * May suspend performance if apparent other party will not perform as result of some deficiency, his creditworthiness, or conduct in preparation to perform
   * Installment Ks are treated separately but if grounds to believe future installments will be breached, can declare future installments avoided